aimeos/aimeos-docs/src/manual/services.md

 * Qualife
 * ZooPay

-If you use composer, add this to your composer.json and run *composer update*:
+If you use composer run:

 ```
 composer req aimeos/ai-payments vdbelt/omnipay-oppwa